and3rn3t/jsdom-quote-machine/README.md

 ## Bonus

-Have the main quote at the top randomly pick a quote from the `defaultQuotes` array and display a new one every 5 seconds.
+Have the main quote at the top randomly pick a quote from the `defaultQuotes` array and display a new random one every 5 seconds.